By Gordon Nary

 Gordon: You head the Institute for Sexuality Studies.
 What are the primary challenges counseling people with sexual addiction?

 Kevin: The primary challenge is overcoming shame.
 Shame fuels the addictive pattern in sexual addiction.
 Most sexual addicts feel intense internal and toxic shame that convinces them they are bad and unworthy persons and that no one could love them for who they are.
-There is also the extra stigma on sexual addiction.
-Whereas the stigma around alcoholism and drug addiction is somewhat less today with education, sexual addiction still carries with it a toxic stigma that often keeps people from reaching out for help.
+There is also an extra stigma on sexual addiction.
+Whereas the stigma around alcoholism and drug addiction are somewhat less today with education, sexual addiction still carries with it a toxic stigma that often keeps people from reaching out for help.